IEA-Paris/seed/content/pages/en/scientific_policy.md

 title: scientific_policy
 page: 'scientific_policy'
 ---
-The Paris Institute for Advanced Study (IAS) promotes cutting-edge research in the humanities and social sciences, providing an environment that fosters intellectual freedom, interdisciplinary exchange and international collaboration.
-Our mission is to support exceptional scholars in pursuing innovative projects free from institutional constraints, allowing transformative ideas to flourish.
+The Paris Institute for Advanced Study (IAS) supports cutting-edge research in the humanities and social sciences by providing a framework based on intellectual freedom, interdisciplinarity, and international collaboration.
+It supports exceptional researchers in the development of innovative projects, free from institutional constraints.

-We prioritise curiosity-driven research and welcome fellows from a variety of disciplines, backgrounds and career stages.
-Each year, we select researchers through a rigorous peer-review process that emphasises originality, methodological rigour and potential impact.
-Fellows benefit from a vibrant academic community, access to Paris's rich scholarly resources and opportunities for cross-disciplinary dialogue.

-The IAS promotes open science, public engagement and the dissemination of knowledge through seminars, workshops and publications.
-By fostering connections between academia and society, we strive to address urgent global challenges while safeguarding the autonomy of fundamental research.
+Committed to curiosity-driven research, the IAS selects researchers from diverse backgrounds each year through a rigorous peer review process.
+It promotes open science, dialogue with society, and the dissemination of knowledge, while preserving the autonomy of fundamental research.